Charitable Fund Recipients

 SAGE – Child & Family Advocacy Center and Housing Program

-Provides services to survivors of sexual violence, domestic violence and various crimes in the Wenatchee Valley. $10,000 will support the need for a second Therapy Dog for to clients (especially children) as they heal and share their story (for evidence) of abuse and neglect.
+Provides services to survivors of sexual violence, domestic violence and various crimes in the Wenatchee Valley. $10,000 will support the need for a second Therapy Dog for clients (especially children) as they heal and share their story (for evidence) of abuse and neglect.

 Small Miracles – Summer Food Program